Slothkrew/ctf-playbook/README.md

 This readme was automatically generated from the individual sections in `playbook/`.
-If you're editing these documents yourself, I recommend adding a git hook to automatically run `./makebook.rb` every time you commit.

 # Introduction